Dropping Classes / Withdrawing

 The Reauthorization of the Higher Education Act that was signed into law in October 1998 revised the formulas used in determining the amount of federal aid that is required to be returned to the respective program(s) when a student withdraws from the University.
 In response to these requirements, the following is a summary of Grand View’s Refund and Repayment Policy that includes Return of Title IV Funds calculations.

-After the five days have expired, there will be no adjustment in tuition charges and no adjustment in financial aid for dropping classes unless you completely withdraw (drop all classes) from the university.
+After the five days have expired, there will be no adjustment in tuition charges and no adjustment in financial aid for dropping or adding classes unless you completely withdraw (drop all classes) from the university.
 Students enrolled in both accelerated sessions within a semester* will have their withdrawal calculations based upon complete attendance in the semester and not based upon the individual accelerated sessions.
 Please contact the Financial Aid Office or Business Office for more information regarding your withdrawal calculation.

 *Semester is equivalent to two terms.
 Fall semester (Term 1 and 2), Spring semester (Term 3 and 4), Summer (Term 5 and 6).
 The add/drop period is adjusted for courses that do not last the full length of a semester or session.